Common issues when scheduling patients & how to solve them.

 5. Patient reports that he/she doesn’t feel up to therapy this week.
 If patients are sick and unable to reschedule for later that week, go ahead and miss the visit.
 But encourage them to call the nurse/PCP with any concerns.
 If patients have guests over for an extended period of time (common during the holidays), encourage them to prioritize their health and recovery.

 We can’t make people participate in therapy, of course.
 But we can provide education about the plan for the next session.
 And about the general purpose of your particular therapy.
-Sometimes it’s helpful to remind patients that it’s doctor’s orders for you to come.
+It can be helpful to remind patients that it’s doctor’s orders for you to come.
 Other times you can bargain by saying, “We’ll keep it simple today.”

 6. You have trouble finding the house.
 Every time you call to schedule a new appointment, ask if there are any special instructions to get to the home.
 Common issues include house numbers that are hard to see, two roads with the same name in the same city, or an area of town that is so new that map apps don’t include them yet.
 Some people live in gated communities with no intercom.